Aleatoric uncertainty for Errors-in-Variables models in deep regression: Introduction

-where $\zeta$ denotes the true, but unknown input value.
-Besides allowing for noisy input data, the model \eqref{eq:new_model} enables a treatment of aleatoric uncertainty that is more coherent from a statistical perspective.
-We will refer to \eqref{eq:classical_model} instead as the ``non-EiV'' model throughout this work.
-An illustration of both approaches can be found in the appendix.
-The uncertainty that arises in the EiV model from estimating $\zeta$ given $x$ is an aleatoric uncertainty that has to be taken into account whenever predicting $f_\theta(\zeta)$.
-It explains why there can be an uncertainty of the prediction even if there is no epistemic uncertainty left, without forcing this role on the output noise.
-We will approach \eqref{eq:new_model} from a Bayesian point of view which is a consistent way for describing uncertainty but poses the challenge to sample from a high dimensional posterior on $\theta$.
+where $\zeta$ denotes the true, but unknown, input value.
+Besides allowing for noisy input data, model \eqref{eq:new_model} allows the aleatoric uncertainty to be treated in a manner that is more coherent from a statistical perspective.
+Throughout this work we will refer to \eqref{eq:new_model} as the \emph{EiV} model and to \eqref{eq:classical_model} as the \emph{non-EiV} model.
+An illustration of both approaches is given by Figure \ref{fig:illustration}.
+The uncertainty that arises in the EiV model for $\zeta$ given $x$ is an aleatoric uncertainty that must be taken into account whenever predicting $f_\theta(\zeta)$.
+It explains why there can be an uncertainty of the prediction even if there is no remaining epistemic uncertainty, without forcing this role on the output noise.

+We will approach \eqref{eq:new_model} from a Bayesian point of view, which is a consistent way of describing uncertainty but one that involves the challenge of sampling from a high dimensional posterior on $\theta$.
 To overcome this obstacle, we build on the idea to use variational inference, as e.g. in \cite{blundell2015weight,gal2016dropout,gal2017concrete,kingma2015variational}.
+The main contributions of this work can be summarized as follows:

+\begin{itemize} \item We show how variational inference for Bayesian neural networks can be combined with the concept of an uncertain input to construct a scalable Errors-in-Variables model for Bayesian deep learning. \item We show that for cases where the input is indeed uncertain, the treatment via an EiV model leads to a substantially improved coverage of the ground truth. \end{itemize}

-In fact our approach is agnostic to the specific form of the variational distribution and could be used to extend any of these works.
-For convenience the results in Section \ref{sec:experiments} below were produced with the variational distribution induced by Monte Carlo dropout \cite{gal2016dropout}, but let us stress that there is no profound reason for using this approach in this work other than its ease of implementation.
-In fact, studying how well different methods perform under EiV could be an exciting outlook for future work.
+While the presented approach is in principle agnostic with regard to the specific form of the variational distribution, the results in Section \ref{sec:experiments} below were produced with the variational distribution induced by Monte Carlo dropout \cite{gal2016dropout}.
+Studying how well other methods perform under EiV could be an interesting subject of future work.